Futuring 2 (F2)

 How much does the Futuring 2 (F2) cost?

-The Futuring 2 (F2) is listed at $36,000 (Official announcement and launch coverage cite pricing starting at CNY 36,000; the company says real-home trial reservations are open, but broad retail availability is not yet clearly disclosed.).
+The Futuring 2 (F2) is listed at $36,000 (Official Futuring announcement says Futuring 2 formally launched on 2026-04-09, starts at CNY 36,000, and real-home trial reservations are open; broad retail availability is not yet clearly disclosed.).
 This places it in the enterprise tier for home assistants robots.
 Prices may vary by region and retailer.

 Is the Futuring 2 (F2) available to buy?